 Click on the toolbar image below to see this toolbar displayed in context of the default upper tooldock layout.
 There are two keyboard shortcuts that enable you to navigate through the various available tools: D This shortcut cycles forward selecting each tool in turn, returning to the Selection tool after the Multi tool A This shortcut cycles backward also selecting each tool in turn.
 Selection F1 Click to select a start point for audio playback, or click and drag to select a range of audio to play or edit.
+You can also create a selection region between two points by clicking at one point, then holding down SHIFT while left-clicking at the other point.
+Envelope F2 Allows smooth volume changes to be made over the length of a track by means of embedded volume "control points".
+Draw F3 Zoom F4 Left-click zooms in one step.
+Time Shift F5 See this page for more details.
 Audio Tracks and Clips.
 Edit Menu.
 The Edit Menu provides standard edit commands (Undo, Redo, Cut, Copy, Paste and Delete) plus many other commands specific to editing audio or labels.